DecimalTurn/JSONC/index.markdown

 The recommended file extension for JSONC documents is `.jsonc`.

-The extension `.json` SHOULD be avoided, but is supported if a mode line is present at the start of the file:
+The extension `.json` SHOULD be avoided, but if it's used, there SHOULD be a mode line present at the start of the file to indicate that it's actually a JSONC file:

 For instance:
 ```jsonc